daviddamjakob/final-project/README.md

 x log in with Facebook?
-x when typing hashtags, give Instagram-style preview of existing tags (with html datalist) x use JS ajax to not re-load pages when action is executed
+x when typing hashtags, give Instagram-style preview of existing tags (with html datalist) x use JS ajax to not re-load pages when action is executed x change to multi-view (many posts in a screen, e.g. 2x4)